 Vasculitis rarely develops.

-NOMID, CINCA, neonatal onset multisystem inflammatory disease, neonatal onset multisystem inflammatory disorder, CAPS, cryopyrin associated periodic syndrome, chronic infantile neurological, cutaneous and articular syndrome, cryopyrin, fever rash hearing loss, aseptic meningitis rash fever, papilledema rash fever, chronic infantile neurologic cutaneous and articular syndrome, NLRP3, anemia, amyloidosis, valgus, varus, frontal bossing, saddleback nose, contractures, clubbing, short stature, growth delay, failure to thrive, arthritis, osteopenia, bony overgrowth, chondrocytes, enchondral, corneal haze, uveitis, iritis, cold induced, cold induced urticaria, uriticaria-like rash, headache, negative ice cube test, intracranial pressure, ICP, cognitive delay, mental delay, delay, cognitive, mental, hepatomegaly, splenomegaly, hepatosplenomegaly, vision loss, retinal scarring, rash fever hearing loss, fever rash, fever, rash fever hearing loss, optic nerve swelling, papilledema, patella, disability, vomiting, abdominal pain, cold-induced flares, seizures, vasculitis, limb difference, sensorineural, sensorineural hearing loss, amyloid, MWS/NOMID crossover, cartilage, nose, hereditary periodic fever, periodic fever, recurrent fever, cold bumps, CIAS1, NALP3, deafness, deaf, hard of hearing, retardation, large knees, enlarged knees, swollen knees, large patella, patella, knee cap, kneecap, joint pain, large liver, large spleen, psuedotumor cerebri, developmental delay, stunted growth, muscle contractures, enlarged liver, enlarged spleen, stiff joint, pink eye, enlarged liver and spleen, large liver and spleen, muscle weakness, seizures, stroke, leg pain, elbow pain, red eye, meningitis, aseptic meningitis, fever recurrent fever, periodic fever, cold-induced, cold induced, cold triggered, cold-triggered, nasal bridge, saddleback nose, saddleback, scooped nose, flat nasal bridge, frontal bossing, larger forehead, enlarged ventricles, hear, cannot hear, hard to hear, cold-triggered fever, cold, cold rash, amyloidosis, SAA, IgG, IgA, IgM
+NOMID, CINCA, neonatal onset multisystem inflammatory disease, neonatal onset multisystem inflammatory disorder, CAPS, cryopyrin associated periodic syndrome, chronic infantile neurological, cutaneous and articular syndrome, cryopyrin, fever rash hearing loss, aseptic meningitis rash fever, papilledema rash fever, chronic infantile neurologic cutaneous and articular syndrome, NLRP3, anemia, amyloidosis, valgus, varus, frontal bossing, saddleback nose, contractures, clubbing, short stature, growth delay, failure to thrive, arthritis, osteopenia, bony overgrowth, chondrocytes, enchondral, corneal haze, uveitis, iritis, cold induced, cold induced urticaria, uriticaria-like rash, headache, negative ice cube test, intracranial pressure, ICP, cognitive delay, mental delay, delay, cognitive, mental, hepatomegaly, splenomegaly, hepatosplenomegaly, vision loss, retinal scarring, rash fever hearing loss, fever rash, fever, rash fever hearing loss, optic nerve swelling, papilledema, patella, disability, vomiting, abdominal pain, cold-induced flares, seizures, vasculitis, limb difference, sensorineural, sensorineural hearing loss, amyloid, MWS/NOMID crossover, cartilage, nose, hereditary periodic fever, periodic fever, recurrent fever, cold bumps, CIAS1, NALP3, deafness, deaf, hard of hearing, retardation, large knees, enlarged knees, swollen knees, large patella, patella, knee cap, kneecap, joint pain, large liver, large spleen, psuedotumor cerebri, developmental delay, stunted growth, muscle contractures, enlarged liver, enlarged spleen, stiff joint, pink eye, enlarged liver and spleen, large liver and spleen, muscle weakness, seizures, stroke, leg pain, elbow pain, red eye, meningitis, aseptic meningitis, fever recurrent fever, periodic fever, cold-induced, cold induced, cold triggered, cold-triggered, nasal bridge, saddleback nose, saddleback, scooped nose, flat nasal bridge, frontal bossing, larger forehead, enlarged ventricles, hear, cannot hear, hard to hear, cold-triggered fever, cold, cold rash, conjunctivitis, red eyes, amyloidosis, SAA, IgG, IgA, IgM

 Autoinflammatory Alliance image collection.
 Voluntarily supplied by patients.
 Image use restricted - contact firstname.lastname@example.org